Loading a Gum Project (Optional)

 To create a Gum project:

-Open the gum tool
+Open the Gum tool

-Select File->Save Project
+Select File->New Project

 To add the files to your .csproj: